nualagr/dargan-health-foods/TESTING.md

 When the code has been successfully applied the user can see the discount that they will receive rendered within the Cart Summary table.
 The discount code is rendered as a Bootstrap badge with a small 'x' that changes when hovered over.
-This alerts the user that they can remove the discount code if they wish.
+This alerts the user to the fact that they can remove the discount code if they so wish.

 ![alt text](documentation/readme-images/tested-user-stories-screenshots/screenshot-cart-promo-code-applied-tablet-device.png "Screenshot of the Cart with Promo Code on a tablet device.")